masak/ipso/README.md

       operator position; that is, first in a form.
 * Esoteric approach:
     - On the passing side, _evaluate_ the `lambda`.
-This results in a previously-unseen type of value which we'll call a _function object_.
+This results in a new type of value which we'll call a _function value_.
-      The internal representation of a function object is not so constrained;
+      The internal representation of a function value is not set in stone;
-      in particular, it may or may not be just a `lambda` form.
+      in particular, it may or may not be just a textual `lambda` form.
-    - On the usage side, always look up the operator name (choosing whether or not to hard-code the built-ins and special forms first); if the value found is a function object, invoke it &mdash; that is, evaluate the operands, extend the environment with the resulting arguments, and evaluate the function value's body in the extended environment.
+    - On the usage side, always look up the operator name (choosing whether or not to hard-code the built-ins and special forms first); if the value found is a function value, invoke it &mdash; that is, evaluate the operands, extend the environment with the resulting arguments, and evaluate the function value's body in the extended environment.
-    - Consistent principle: just as there's a distinction between the _numeral_ "5" and the _number_ 5, there's a distinction between how you _write_ a function in code, and the underlying _value_ it evaluates to.
+    - Consistent principle: just as there's a distinction between the _numeral_ "5" and the _number_ 5, there's a distinction between how you _write_ a function in code, and the underlying _value_ it represents/evaluates to.
-    - Consistent principle: `lambda` itself _already_ delays evaluation, by wrapping code inside an abstraction.
+    - Consistent principle: `lambda` itself already "delays evaluation", by wrapping its body inside an abstraction.
 Using `quote` is superfluous.

 The esoteric approach has more moving parts (a new type of value) and takes more explaining, but as an idea it also has longer reach.
 The reason has to